pierluigiferrari/model_predictive_controller/README.md

     Some function signatures have changed in v0.14.x.
 See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.
 * Fortran Compiler
   * Mac: `brew install gcc` (might not be required)
   * Linux: `sudo apt-get install gfortran`.
-Additionall you have also have to install gcc and g++, `sudo apt-get install gcc g++`.
+Additionally you also have to install `gcc` and `g++`, `sudo apt-get install gcc g++`.
 Look in [this Dockerfile](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/Dockerfile) for more info.
 * [Ipopt](https://projects.coin-or.org/Ipopt)
   * Mac: `brew install ipopt`
   * Linux
-    * You will need a version of Ipopt 3.12.1 or higher.
+    * You will need version 3.12.1 or higher of Ipopt.
 The version available through `apt-get` is 3.11.x.
-If you can get that version to work great but if not there's a script `install_ipopt.sh` that will install Ipopt.
-You just need to download the source from the Ipopt [releases page](https://www.coin-or.org/download/source/Ipopt/) or the [Github releases](https://github.com/coin-or/Ipopt/releases) page.
+If you can get that version to work, great, but if not there's a script `install_ipopt.sh` that will install Ipopt.
+You just need to download the source from the [Ipopt releases page](https://www.coin-or.org/download/source/Ipopt/) or the [Github releases page](https://github.com/coin-or/Ipopt/releases).
-    * Then call `install_ipopt.sh` with the source directory as the first argument, ex: `bash install_ipopt.sh Ipopt-3.12.1`.
+    * Then call `install_ipopt.sh` with the source directory as the first argument, e.g.: `bash install_ipopt.sh Ipopt-3.12.1`.
   * Windows: TODO.
-If you can use the Linux subsystem and follow the Linux instructions.
+If you can, use the Linux subsystem and follow the Linux instructions.
 * [CppAD](https://www.coin-or.org/CppAD/)
   * Mac: `brew install cppad`
   * Linux `sudo apt-get install cppad` or equivalent.
   * Windows: TODO.
-If you can use the Linux subsystem and follow the Linux instructions.
+If you can, use the Linux subsystem and follow the Linux instructions.
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is already part of the repo so you shouldn't have to worry about it.
-* The simulator which you can download from [here](https://github.com/udacity/self-driving-car-sim/releases).
+* The simulator, which you can download from [here](https://github.com/udacity/self-driving-car-sim/releases).

 ## 2. Basic Build Instructions